A Million Lights

 A Million Lights is the third studio album by English singer Cheryl, released on 15 June 2012 through Fascination Records.
 Following her divorce from Ashley Cole, this is Cheryl's first album to be released under the mononym Cheryl, dropping her married surname.
 The album was recorded in 2011 and 2012.
 As the executive producer of the album, Cheryl enlisted a variety of producers such as Alex da Kid, Calvin Harris, will.i.am, Pantha, Agent X, HyGrade, Dada Life, Jim Beanz, Taio Cruz, Mathias Wollo, The Beamer Boyz, Billy Wes, Electric, Bibi Jones and Dave Munday.
-Sonically, the album is rooted in dance-pop and pop genres.
+Sonically, A Million Lights is a pop, dance and R&B album that draws influence from other genres such as dubstep, house and electronic music in its production.

 Upon its release, A Million Lights received mainly mixed to positive reviews from music critics, who commended its progression from Cheryl's previous albums, but were ambivalent towards the mix of genres.
 The album debuted on the UK Albums Chart at position two, selling 34,934 copies in its first week.
 A Million Lights also peaked at two on the Irish Albums Chart, and one on the Scottish albums chart.
 A Million Lights was certified Gold in the United Kingdom for shipments of 100,000 copies.

-Two singles have been released from the album.
+Two singles were released from the album.
 The first single, "Call My Name", was released on 8 June 2012.
 With only three days of release, "Call My Name" sold a total of 97,000 in the United Kingdom alone, debuting at number one with first week sales of 152,001 and becoming the second fastest selling single of 2012.
 "Under the Sun" was released 2 September 2012 as the second single from the album.
 The song peaked at number 13, becoming her sixth solo top-twenty single.
 "Screw You" was scheduled to be the album's third single, but the release was cancelled indefinitely and no more singles were released from A Million Lights due to the reunion of Girls Aloud in November 2012.